 Evidence to Support Your Personal Injury Claim

 Posted on behalf of Lynch Law Firm on Mar 14, 2017 in Personal Injury News.
 Updated on March 2, 2022

 When pursuing a personal injury claim, you will need evidence to show that the other party was responsible for your accident and that you should be awarded compensation for the injuries and damages you have suffered.

-Although the circumstances of every case are different, our New Jersey injury attorneys recommend that you begin gathering the following evidence following an accident.
+Although the circumstances of every case are different, our trusted New Jersey injury attorneys recommend that you begin gathering the following evidence following an accident.
 This information can help prove your claim and improve your chances for recovering compensation.

 Police and Accident Reports

 An accident or police report will be filed for most accidents and injuries that occur in public spaces.
 This is especially true for car accidents.
 If you were injured in an accident, the responding law enforcement officer will complete an accident report.
 If your accident was in Hasbrouck Heights, you can obtain an accident report online.
 You can also obtain a report from the New Jersey State Police.

 Similarly, if you were injured in a slip and fall accident, the business where you fell will likely have a record of the incident, which you can request.

 Medical documents substantiate your injury and show the steps you have taken to heal.
 You should ask for copies of your medical records from any practitioner you saw due to your injury.
 This includes the emergency room, hospital, physical therapy or a specialist.

 It may also be helpful to request your medical records from your primary care physician, which can provide a baseline to show how healthy you were before the accident.